 Cooper’s linguistic focus here suggests to me that she takes issue with Azalea’s dialect imitation more than anything else (I’m hardly the first to point out that when you remove Azalea’s vocals, her hit Fancy sounds more like Gwen Stefani‘s Hollaback Girl than TI).
 The focus on accents and dialects which accompanies this debate exemplifies the intensely personal nature of language.

 Yet it also, curiously, exemplifies the superficiality of language.
-While Azalea full-scale dons African-American English’s syntax and phonology, what she actually raps about is rather culturally nonspecific (at least from what I’ve heard).
+While Azalea full-scale dons African-American English’s syntax and phonology, what she actually raps about strikes me as rather culturally nonspecific (at least from what I’ve heard).
 A few hip-hop tropes aside, “Fancy” reads like a universal party anthem.
 Come to mention it, Azalea occasionally raps about topics far removed from any American experience.
 Note this stanza from Change Your Life:

 We spend our Winters in the Summer of Australia